bexxandbrain - Fotolia

-Another challenge worth noting is the importance of getter the right devices to the right users.
-For example, a technician working in the field might need to keep one hand free when working on a system, in which case, a tablet would be too cumbersome and could actually decrease productivity.
+Another challenge worth noting is the importance of getting the right devices to the right users.
+For example, a technician working in the field might need to keep one hand free when working on a system, in which case, a tablet would be too cumbersome and could potentially decrease productivity.
 At the same time, the selected devices must be able to handle all the apps they need to run, or those devices will end up being of little use to anyone.

 There are numerous benefits of mobile devices for employees in diverse business roles.

 Consider account managers who work directly with clients.
 With the right mobile devices, account managers can perform numerous tasks without having to return to their offices, such as the following:

 - retrieving pricing and discount rates; and